Real estate

 What is Caribbean citizenship by investment?

 Only five Caribbean countries offer citizenship by investment: Antigua and Barbuda, Grenada, Dominica, Saint Kitts and Nevis, and Saint Lucia.
 Becoming a Caribbean citizen means obtaining a passport from one of these countries by contributing to the economy.
-The minimum investment sum is $100,000.
+The minimum investment sum is $200,000.

 Caribbean citizenship programs are government-sanctioned and secure, with an excellent global reputation.
 Dominica, Saint Kitts and Nevis, and Saint Lucia investment programs are ranked the best in the global Citizenship by Investment Index edition.

-Benefits of a Caribbean passport
+7 benefits of a Caribbean passport

-Long-term US visas.
+2. Long-term US visas.
 Caribbean citizens can obtain a B‑1/B‑2 visitor visa in 2—3 weeks; the visa is issued for 10 years.
 Grenada citizens can get an E‑2 investor visa and open a company in America.

-International banking access.
+3. International banking access.
 Caribbean citizens can open accounts in European and Commonwealth banks with more ease.
 Foreigners are usually asked to submit more documents to open a bank account, and only some Caribbean banks work with non-residents.

-Tax optimisation.
+4. Tax optimisation.
 For Caribbean citizens, there are no inheritance or capital gain taxes.

-Taxation depends from state to state, but the systems are generally favourable.
+Taxation varies from state to state, but the systems are generally favourable.
 A few examples: St Kitts and Nevis and Antigua and Barbuda have no income tax.
 Individuals won’t pay property transfer taxes in Grenada, St Kitts and Nevis, and Antigua and Barbuda.

 All Caribbean countries that offer citizenship by investment are island states.
 They are surrounded by the Caribbean Sea and are the definition of a tropical paradise.